MaxTheMooshroom/MaxTheMooshroom.github.io/projects/face_swap.md

 ![AE_PIPELINE](/projects/ae_pipeline.png)

-If you are interested in helping, please email me at Max.Alexander3721@gmail.com or DM me on Slack or Discord if you have me on either of those platforms.
+If you are interested in working together on it, please email me at Max.Alexander3721@gmail.com or DM me on Slack or Discord if you have me on either of those platforms.